txerpa/dj-tximmutability/docs/index.md

 ### field_rule *
-Model field name
+Model field name.

 * **Required**
 * **Type**: String

 ---
 ### values *
-Define value  of `field_rule` when it can be mutable.
+Tuple of values of `field_rule` by which it can be mutable.

 * **Required**
 * **Tuple** - at least one element.